toanehihi/Discord-Bot/README.md

 - `!complete <index_of_task> <status>`: Mark a task as complete (`1`) or incomplete (`0`).
 - `!deadline <index_of_task> <exp_date>`: Update the deadline for a task.

-## Contribution
-Feel free to fork this repository and submit pull requests.
-Contributions are always welcome!

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.